awsdocs/amazon-comprehend-developer-guide/doc_source/realtime-console-analysis.md

 Amazon Comprehend performs real\-time sentiment analysis on the first 500 characters of the input text and ignores any additional text in the input\.

 ![\[The Sentiment tab.\]](http://docs.aws.amazon.com/comprehend/latest/dg/images/gs-console-sentiment.png)

+## Targeted sentiment<a name="realtime-analysis-console-targeted-sentiment"></a>

+**Targeted sentiment** analysis identifies the sentiments expressed about entities mentioned in the text\.
+Amazon Comprehend assigns a sentiment rating to each mention of an entity, along with a confidence rating and other information\.
+A sentiment rating can be neutral, positive, negative, or mixed\.

+In the **Analyzed text** panel, the console underlines each of analyzed entities\.
+The color of the underlined text indicates the overall sentiment of the entity\.
+If you hover your cursor over an entity, the console displays additional information in a pop\-up window\.

+![\[The Targeted sentiment tab.\]](http://docs.aws.amazon.com/comprehend/latest/dg/images/gs-console-targeted-sentiment2.png)

+The **Results** table provides additional detail about each entity\.
+If there are multiple mentions of the same entity, called a co\-reference group, the table displays these mentions as a collapsible set of rows associated with the main entity\.

+In the following example, the entity is a person named **Zhang Wei**\.
+The targeted sentiment analysis recognizes that each mention of **your** is a reference to the same person\.
+The console displays these mentions as sub\-entries of the main entity\.

+![\[The Results table for targeted sentiment analysis.\]](http://docs.aws.amazon.com/comprehend/latest/dg/images/gs-console-targeted-sentiment1.png)

+If the text you are analyzing doesn't include any targeted sentiment [Entity types](how-targeted-sentiment.md#how-targeted-sentiment-entities), the targeted sentiment analysis displays an empty results field\.

+For more information about how to use the console for targeted sentiment real\-time analysis, see [Real time analysis using the console](how-targeted-sentiment.md#how-targeted-sentiment-console)\.

 ## Syntax<a name="realtime-analysis-console-syntax"></a>